Skip to main content

 Key takeaway for grant proposals

-What Presence Is — And Why It Matters for Museums
+What Presence Is, and Why It Matters for Museums

 Presence is not marketing jargon.
 It is a well-defined psychological construct with roots in telecommunications research, cognitive science, and educational theory.

-At its most fundamental, presence refers to the subjective experience of being situated in an environment — of feeling that the mediated world is the real world, even when the rational mind knows otherwise.
+At its most fundamental, presence refers to the subjective experience of being situated in an environment, of feeling that the mediated world is the real world, even when the rational mind knows otherwise.
 The formal study of presence began in 1980 when Marvin Minsky coined the term "telepresence."
 Through the 1990s, the concept matured rapidly.

-In 1997, Lombard and Ditton published the landmark paper that synthesised prior research and proposed the most widely cited working definition: presence is the "perceptual illusion of nonmediation."
+In 1997, Lombard and Ditton published the landmark paper that synthesized prior research and proposed the most widely cited working definition: presence is the "perceptual illusion of nonmediation."
 In the same year, Slater and Wilbur drew a critical distinction that shapes the field to this day:

 4,000+

-Citations for Lombard & Ditton (1997) — the most widely used definition of presence in the research literature.
+Citations for Lombard & Ditton (1997), the most widely used definition of presence in the research literature.
 Immersion is an objective, measurable property of the technology.
 Presence is the subjective psychological response it produces.

-Slater later refined this framework into two distinct components: Place Illusion — the qualia of being in a real place, supported by sensorimotor contingencies — and Plausibility Illusion — the sense that depicted events are actually occurring, supported by narrative coherence.
+Slater later refined this framework into two distinct components: Place Illusion (the qualia of being in a real place, supported by sensorimotor contingencies) and Plausibility Illusion (the sense that depicted events are actually occurring, supported by narrative coherence).

 Presence Is Not Just a VR Concept

 A common misconception is that presence applies only to head-mounted virtual reality.
-Research demonstrates that presence operates across a spectrum of technologies — from large-format cinema to interactive galleries, planetarium domes to augmented reality overlays.
+Research demonstrates that presence operates across a spectrum of technologies, from large-format cinema to interactive galleries, planetarium domes to augmented reality overlays.
 Lee's explication refined presence into three core dimensions: physical presence, social presence, and self-presence.

 "Presence is a design variable, not a technology purchase.
 Every exhibit exists somewhere on the presence continuum, and strategic design choices can move it higher."